The Foundation Credential

 Scope-of-Practice Education

-Active status requires a $99/year registry maintenance fee — the same model used by ACE, NASM, and Yoga Alliance to ensure credentials remain current.
+2 years of Active status included with CBI (3 years with Principal).
+After that, a $99/year registry maintenance fee keeps credentials current — the same model ACE, NASM, and Yoga Alliance use.
+Renew or reactivate →

 Multi-Provider CEC Recognition

-CBI course programs are recognized for continuing education credits by ACE, NASM, AFAA, ISSA, CanFitPro, NPCP, and AUSactive — seven major fitness organizations.
+CBI is recognized for continuing education credits by seven major fitness organizations — ACE, NASM, AFAA, ISSA, CanFitPro, NPCP, and AUSactive — with specific hour values published for each provider.

 Find Credentialed Instructors Worldwide